RepoCheyo/RandomDogs/README.md

 ## Close additions:

 - Reset password
+- Not Logged user page styling and design
 - Sign Up page and funcitonality (With profile preview of name, profile picture with the upload functionality or link)
 - Navbar design
 - Form validation with error feedback